The Best Synth Apps for iOS

 Korg Gadget instruments

 Korg Gadget bundles a large collection of synths and drum machines (“gadgets”) in one app, many usable as AUv3 plugins.
-It is a strong all-in-one if you want lots of varied sounds and a built-in way to build tracks.
+It is a strong all-in-one if you want lots of varied sounds and a built-in way to build tracks, and the included drum gadgets make it a credible rival to the dedicated best drum machine apps for phones.
 Great value for the breadth on offer.

 Best for: iOS users who want one purchase to cover dozens of synths and drum machines plus a way to arrange tracks.
 The free KORG Gadget Le version lets you try the workflow first.